oasis-tcs/openc2-usecases/Cybercom-Plugfest/TestData/README.md

 # OpenC2 v1.0.1 Test Data

-These tests apply to the approved OpenC2 Language Specification version 1.0, plus a set of errata (bug fixes) currently under consideration by the Language subcommittee.
+These tests apply to the OpenC2 Language Specification CS02 (version 1.0.1).

 OpenC2 test items (commands and responses) are organized by actuator type, which determines whether a given item is considered good or bad.
 Each actuator implements a component schema that is derived from one or more profiles.